hammingcube/glot-code-runner/README.md

       "error": ""
     }

-### Example 2: An example showing how to provide stdin input to the running program
+### Example 2: An example demonstrating giving stdin input to the program to be run
 #### Input
     {
         "files": [